benoitkugler/gomacro/readme.md

 ### `analysis`

-This package provides an extension of the standard `go/types` package with support for enums and union types.
-It knows nothing about the output targets.
+This package provides an extension of the standard `go/types` package with support for enums, union types and time and date.
+It knows nothing about the output targets, but serves as a shared base.

 ### `generator`